-07 Sep The insanity of bus tours and insensitive tourists
+07 Sep The bus tours and insensitive tourists

 The Post has a story today about the crazy tourism situation in Williamsburg.
 Let me make it clear that this is related to the bus tours, not my own small, eleven person group walking tour.
 I wish people wouldn’t conflate the two!
 The people on my groups are so thoughtful, open minded and respectful.
 I think tourism is always going to be on an ethical grey line at best (you are invading the locals, always) but the stereotypical bus tours with their cameras and mockery are no good.